-Taco rice is a delicious and colourful fusion dish from Okinawa.
-Japanese white rice topped with taco style ground beef, fresh salad, crispy tortilla chips and a soft boiled egg, this dish is quick to make and every bite is packed with flavour!
+Taco rice is a delicious and vibrant fusion dish that hails from Okinawa.
+Made with Japanese white rice topped with taco style ground beef, fresh salad, crispy tortilla chips and a soft boiled egg, taco rice is quick to make and every bite is packed with flavour!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.